Drug Enforcement Administration (DEA), Justice.

 The estimates in Table 1 represent the number of outlets that may currently handle products that are subject to this rule.
 The regulated universe will likely be smaller (especially for pet supplies, given that DEA has provided the exemption for single small packages of Lugol's Solution in this final rule).

 In estimating the number of new registrants, however, DEA has to consider whether these outlets will elect to register and continue selling the products.
 For almost all of the entities listed in Table 1, iodine products are a minor item.
 The manufacturers, wholesalers, and mail order/Internet suppliers routinely collect the information DEA would require under this rule; this information is necessary for them to ship the product.
-Other than the registration fees, the rulemaking would not impose a burden on them although it is possible that some of these outlets may elect to drop iodine products rather than be subject to DEA regulations.
+Other than the registration fees, the rulemaking would not impose a burden on them Start Printed Page 35928although it is possible that some of these outlets may elect to drop iodine products rather than be subject to DEA regulations.